reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-We can forward the result using `@SendTo` to the topic specified.
 SpringBoot default factory configuration gives the SendTo template.
-Since we are overriding the factory configuration, the listener container factory must be provided with a KafkaTemplate by using `setReplyTemplate` which is used to send the reply.
+Since we are overriding the factory configuration in our code example, the listener container factory must be provided with a `KafkaTemplate` by using `setReplyTemplate` which is used to send the reply.
 In the above example, we are forwarding the reply message to the topic "reflectoring-1".

 ## Custom Records

+Let's now look at how to send/receive a Java Object as a JSON byte[].

 ```java
 class User {